How to Pick The Best Resume FormatEssential résumé writing guide October 19, 2022 ·

 |Creative role being applied for||Combination or targeted|

 Whichever way you go with the format of your resume, you need to make sure that it looks professional and is easy for the recruiting manager to extract the details they need.
-Readability is key, and you achieve this with a good layout and well defined section.
+Readability is key, and you achieve this with a good layout and well-defined section.

 Don’t download any resume you find.
 Get only the most suitable template for you!

-Our free resume builder makes it easy to customize your resume and make it specific to you and the exact role you want to land.
+Our online resume builder makes it easy to customize your resume and make it specific to you and the exact role you want to land.
 Choose one of the creative samples available and tailor the perfect resume for your dream job!